step-hen-burke/msc-notes/lecture_notes/lectures_10_10_23.md

 - [ ] Justify use of gendered colour - Human Computer Interaction - field of study

-Kaggle data can not be used for the CA
+Kaggle data can not be used for the CA - it's unverifiable